cuarti/boilerplate-typescript-react/README.md

-# boilerplate-webpack2-react-typescript-hmr
+# boilerplate-webpack-react-ts
-Boilerplate to React and typescript bundled with
+ Boilerplate for react and typescript bundled with webpack and hmr.